murkl/arch-os-manager/docs/README.md

 ### Arch Linux News

-Set the number number of news items to suit your needs.
+Set the number of news items to suit your needs.
 Add the property `ARCH_LINUX_NEWS_COUNT` to your `~/.arch-os/arch-os.conf` and set to your prefered number.
 To deactivate the Arch Linux News, the property must be set to `ARCH_LINUX_NEWS_COUNT=0`.

 <br>